Black chrome plating a door handle

 Remember to fit a platinum or carbon electrode into your electrode handle, using the allen key supplied with the electrode handle kit.
 Adjust the voltage if necessary and start plating with the usual circular strokes of the swab.

-Adjust the voltage to 8 volts and start plating with regular, circular strokes.Try to touch the crocodile clip to a part of the surface of the item which is out of sight, as it might leave a small, black mark.
+Adjust the voltage according to the the tech specs on the product or the label on the product bottle and start plating with regular, circular strokes.Try to make electrical contact in an area that is out of site to prevent marking of the work.
 Alternatively you could use one of our Conductor Strips, which can be purchased from our website.